Skip to Sidebar Skip to Content

 And we finally get to what interests us here.

 A Hard link is a powerful feature of the Linux file system that can be used to create multiple references to a single file.
-Unlike symbolic links, which are simply pointers to another file, hard links are actual references to the file itself.
+When comparing a soft link vs hard link, remember that symbolic (soft) links are simply pointers to another file's path, whereas Linux hard links are actual, direct references to the file's underlying inode itself.

 Back to our example: we notice this in the output of our stat command.
 There’s already one link to our Inode?
 Yes, there is.
 When we create a file, something like this happens: